liamstask/usrsctp/Manual.md

 ### Running the Test Programs

-There are two test programs included, a discard server and a client.
+Several test programs are included, including a discard server and a client.
 You can run both to send data from the client to the server.
 The client reads data from stdin and sends them to the server, which prints the message in the terminal and discards it.
-The sources of the server are also provided in Section~\ref{server} and those of the client in Section~\ref{client}.
+The sources of the server are also provided  [here](https://github.com/sctplab/usrsctp/blob/master/programs/discard_server.c) and those of the client [here](https://github.com/sctplab/usrsctp/blob/master/programs/client.c).

 ### Using UDP Encapsulation

 Both programs can either send data over SCTP directly or use UDP encapsulation, thus encapsulating the SCTP packet in a UDP datagram.
 The first mode works on loopback or in a protected setup without any NAT boxes involved.
 In all other cases it is better to use UDP encapsulation.

 The usage of the `discard_server` is

     $ discard_server [local_encaps_port remote_encaps_port]

 For UDP encapsulation the ports have to be specified.
 The local and remote encapsulation ports can be arbitrarily set.
 For example, you can call

     $ ./discard_server 11111 22222